albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

    }
    ```

-   The array is filled with the data type default value, `0` for numbers.
+   The array is filled with the data type default value, `0` for numeric primitives (including `char`).

    ```bash
    Array of int: [0, 0, 0, 0, 0]